koda86/floa/man/floa_doc.md

 Data sets are generated in 'simulate_data.R' and stored in .../R/examples.

-Contains 4 data sets (3 synthetic and 1 real-world) given as both .txt (ASCII) and .rds (binary) files:
+The provided data consists of four (3 synthetic and 1 real-world) data sets given as both .txt (ASCII) and .rds (binary) files:

 - 'smooth_realistic': Simulated curves with Gaussian error model

-- 'non_gaussian': Simulated curves with non-Gaussian errors and heteroskedasticity
+- 'non_gaussian'    : Simulated curves with non-Gaussian errors and heteroskedasticity

-- 'shift.rds': Simulated curves curves with Gaussian error model and phase shift in x-axis direction
+- 'shift.rds'       : Simulated curves curves with Gaussian error model and phase shift in x-axis direction

-- 'imu_mc': Real-world hip joint angle curves
+- 'imu_mc'          : Real-world hip joint angle curves

-Each file contains long format data with 5 columns ("device", "subjectID", "strideID", "value", "frame").

 #### Functions